-Counsellor Shivani Misri Sadhoo says, I often hear from couples that they are in great despair and they frightened that their relationship is beyond help.
+Counsellor Shivani Misri Sadhoo says, I often hear from couples that they are in great despair and they are frightened that their relationship is beyond help.
 Their communications have broken down, trust has eroded and sex is almost nonexistent.
 I also frequently see fundamentally strong couples that may be facing a specific crisis and want the aid of a professional.

-Couple and marriage counsellor Shivani Misri Sadhoo has years of experience of helping couples to save their relationship and marriage and bring back peace and harmony in their life.
-They ways she approach is first to teach a method of communicating that allows couples to resolve their own issues during and after therapy.
+Couples and marriage counselor Shivani Misri Sadhoo has years of experience in helping couples to save their relationship and marriage and bring back peace and harmony in their life.
+The way she approaches is first to teach a method of communicating that allows couples to resolve their own issues during and after therapy.

-- Provide the couple with an understanding of the goals of therapy.
+- Provide the couples with an understanding of the goals of therapy.

 - Set the boundaries of therapy so each will feel safe to express his or her point of view in a way the other can hear and understand, even though he or she may not agree.

-- Set the stages for couple to have conscious relationships, i.e. each partner begins to understand hot he or she is contributing to the conflicts and how using a different communication style can lead to the joyful and harmonious relationship they both deserve.
+- Set the stages for couple to have conscious relationships, i.e. each partner begins to understand how he or she is contributing to the conflicts and how using a different communication style can lead to the joyful and harmonious relationship they both deserve.